Frequently Asked Questions—Study Abroad

 Do I have to speak a foreign language?

-Many Study Abroad programs offer courses taught in English; however, some programs do require foreign language skills.
+Many study abroad programs offer courses taught in English; however, some programs do require foreign language skills.
 Though learning a language may not be required, we encourage you to take advantage of any opportunity, academic or extra-curricular, to gain language skills.
-Becoming proficient in a foreign language will allow you to communicate effectively with the locals and have a better grasp of the culture in which you are living, so all students are encouraged to acquire some knowledge of the language of the host country.
+Becoming proficient in a foreign language will allow you to communicate effectively with the locals and have a better grasp of the culture in which you are living.

 How do I apply?